What to Wear to Oktoberfest in Munich in 2025

 Where to Buy or Rent a Dirndl?

-If you want more intricate, higher quality pieces that will last for years (and you’re willing to pay more money for better quality), Etsy is a great place to find unique dresses for Oktoberfest.
+If you want more intricate, higher quality piece that will last for years (and you’re willing to pay more money for better quality), Etsy is a great place to find unique dresses for Oktoberfest.
 Take a look at this Dirndl shop, as well as this Dirndl shop to see their selection of beautiful Dirndl.

 You can even buy authentic Dirndl patterns and make one yourself!
 If you’d like to make both women’s and men’s Oktoberfest clothing, check out these patterns.